Non-perturbative method to compute thermal correlations in one-dimensional systems: A brief overview

 We consider a 1D complex field (a mean-field approximation for a quantum many-body problem) with ${\cal M}/2$ components $\psi _j$ (${\cal M}$ is an even integer number) or, equivalently, with ${\cal M}$ real components

 Without loss of generality, we assume that all the components are characterized by the same mass $m$.
 The Hamiltonian function of the system is then

 Here $\mu _j$ is the chemical potential for the $j$th component.
-Since $q_{2j-1}$ and $q_{2j}$ are the real and imaginary part of the same complex field, there are only ${\cal M}/2$ independent chemical potentials. $V (q_1, \, \dots \, ,\, q_{\cal M})$ represents the local interaction energy density, which does not explicitely depend on $z$ (homogeneous sytem).
-For the fields, we assume periodic boundary conditions over the length $L$ and consider the thermodynamic limit $L\rightarrow \infty $, while the mass density remains constant.
+Since $q_{2j-1}$ and $q_{2j}$ are the real and imaginary part of the same complex field, there are only ${\cal M}/2$ independent chemical potentials. $V (q_1, \, \dots \, ,\, q_{\cal M})$ represents the local interaction energy density, which does not explicitly depend on $z$ (homogeneous system).
+We consider the thermodynamic limit $L\rightarrow \infty $, while the mass density remains constant.

 We are interested in equal-time correlations of the observables ${\cal F}^{(i)}\vert _{z_i}= {\cal F}^{(i)} [q_1(z_i), \, \dots \, ,\, q_{\cal M}(z_i)]$ measured at different points $z_i$, $i=1,\, 2, \, \dots \, ,\, l$ at equilibrium with temperature $T$.
 Generally all the chosen observables ${\cal F}^{(i)}$ may be different.
 Starting from the transfer matrix formalism~\cite{Scalapino72,Krumhansl75,Currie80} we can write the correlations as